 Internship mobility

-An internship abroad is an enriching experience that allows you to broaden your horizons, improve your command of a foreign language, acquire intercultural and professional skills...
+An internship abroad is an enriching experience that enables you to broaden your horizons, improve your command of a foreign language, acquire intercultural and professional skills...

 Find an internship

-The internship office of your component regularly receives internship offers corresponding to the profile of the students of the component.
+Your component's internship office regularly receives internship offers that match the profiles of the component's students.

 • help you make contact with companies abroad